-With the balance of power firmly in favour of a supplier, HSC Trusts are potentially at the mercy of vested commercial interests, which could include:
+With the balance of power firmly in favour of a supplier, local authorities are potentially at the mercy of vested commercial interests, which could include:

-- Supplying workers signed to their own agency first rather than putting forward the best candidate from another agency; - Holding staff back particularly in hard to fill roles forcing the local authority to make a costly, distressed purchase; - Time-to-fill a role takes longer as agencies without a suitable candidate, sit on a vacancy, rather than pass the opportunity to another agency; - Playing one board against the other secure higher agency fees; - Encouraging workers in post to "jump" mid-contract to a higher paid role with another board; - Most agencies conduct retrospective, sample based, compliance checks, which increases the risk of a HSC Trust appointing a worker who does not comply with employment rules.
+- Supplying workers signed to their own agency first rather than putting forward the best candidate from another agency. - Holding staff back particularly in hard to fill roles forcing the local authority to make a costly, distressed purchase. - Time-to-fill a role takes longer as agencies without a suitable candidate, sit on a vacancy, rather than pass the opportunity to another agency. - Most 'Master Vendor' agencies conduct retrospective, sample based, compliance checks, which increases the risk of a local authority appointing a worker who does not comply with employment rules.

-🚫 How Does This Hamper A HSC Trust?
+How Does This Hamper A Local Authority?

-Under increasing pressure to deliver more with less trusts are struggling to:
+Under increasing pressure to deliver more with less local authorities are struggling to:

-- Meet fulfilment requirements especially for harder to fill, niche and short notice requests; - Attract applications from the best candidates; - Control cost: without clear visibility of spend this is very difficult making the delivery of year on year cost savings harder; - Anticipate and respond to a dips or surge in demand; - Be confident 100% of workers are employment compliant before taking up post; - Control their employer brand and enhance candidate experience; - Deliver on strategic and local needs.
+- Meet fulfilment requirements especially for harder to fill, niche and short notice requests. - Attract applications from the best candidates. - Control cost: without clear visibility of spend this is very difficult, making the delivery of year on year cost savings harder. - Anticipate and respond to a dip or surge in demand. - Be confident 100% of workers are employment compliant before taking up post. - Control their employer brand and enhance candidate experience. - Deliver on strategic and local needs.